‘The Bachelor’: Corinne Olympios Says Nick Viall And Vanessa Grimaldi Are ‘Phony’

 News of the

 Bachelor drama behind the scenes at the show comes just days after Nick Viall brought Vanessa Grimaldi on stage during his latest Dancing with the Stars performance for a full on make out session.
-Nick received his highest scores of the season, but many fans criticized Vanessa being apart of the routine.
+Nick received his highest scores of the season, but many fans criticized Vanessa being a part of the routine.
 Some fans even believed the move was done strictly for publicity.

 However,